Emotional Authority Human Design Explained

 • your emotions are a problem

-• you are bad at making decisions
+• you’re bad at making decisions

 It means your process is emotional, and clarity comes through allowing that process instead of rushing past it.

-What the emotional wave can feel like
+What the emotional wave feels like

 An emotional wave can feel different for different people, but often includes:

-• anticipation
+• excitement, sometimes paired with anticipation

 How to make decisions with Emotional Authority